WildChild83/BlastForth/README.md

 A Forth-based game development environment for the Sega Genesis/Megadrive platform.
 Currently at version 0.
 This is still very much a work-in-progress.
 Updates will be made to this Readme file when I have time and when I think of something to write down.
 Ask me questions!

 Forth is a very powerful programming language/paradigm that you've probably never heard of.
 The best way to learn it is to read the book *Starting Forth* by Leo Brodie.
-First published in 1981, it remains today the standard tutorial for the Forth programming language.
-There is a PDF copy of this book in the BlastForth folder, or you can read it online here: https://www.forth.com/starting-forth/
+First published in 1981, it remains today the best tutorial for the Forth programming language.
+There is a PDF copy in the BlastForth folder, or you can read it online here: https://www.forth.com/starting-forth/

-You will need the Gforth compiler in order to build Genesis/Megadrive software with BlastForth.
+You will need the Gforth compiler to build Genesis/Megadrive software with BlastForth.
 Gforth is available for all major desktop platforms (Linux, Mac, Windows) and can be downloaded from here: https://gforth.org/

 Linux users can also get Gforth from their distro's repositories, as it is a standard component of the GNU operating system.

-See the file *Word-Reference.md* in this folder for a list of all the words provided by BlasForth.
+See the file *Word-Reference.md* in this folder for a list of all the words provided by BlastForth.

 # Style Notes